 FAVORITE STOP: Anyone who was serving Federweisser (Federweißer)!
 Federweisser is a young wine that is only available for the first few weeks of September in Germany.
 We learned about this treat while we were out there and I loved that I got to try something seasonal and uniquely theirs.

 6. Cochem, Germany

 Beautiful Cochem is located along the Mosel (Moselle) River and a great base for anyone looking to explore this scenic area.

 The Mosel River flows through Germany, Luxembourg, and France and meets up with the Rhine River in Koblenz.
 Koblenz is where we returned the car at the end of our trip.
 Cochem is also close to Burg Eltz, one of Germany’s most stunning castles.

 In Cochem, you’ll also find a castle overlooking the town, unique architecture, and plenty of vineyards.
 Just look at it!
 Both Jorge and I loved our stay here and truly enjoyed the views we got from the top.

-FAVORITE STOP: Alte Gutsschänke, cozy restaurant with a wine cellar ambiance.
+FAVORITE STOP: Alte Gutsschänke, a cozy restaurant with a wine cellar ambiance.
 One night we were hungry and wanted to do a wine tasting cause when in Germany, right?
 We tried this place on a whim and loved it!
 The service was wonderful, the decor was perfect, and the wine was so good we brought some bottles home.